particle-iot/docs/src/content/reference/firmware.md

 - When the device starts up, it automatically tries to connect to Wi-Fi and the Particle Cloud.
 - Once a connection with the Particle Cloud has been established, the user code starts running.
-- Messages to and from the Cloud are handled in between runs of the user loop; the user loop automatically alternates with [`Spark.process()`](#spark-process).
+- Messages to and from the Cloud are handled in between runs of the user loop; the user loop automatically alternates with [`Particle.process()`](#particle-process).
-- `Spark.process()` is also called during any delay() of at least 1 second.
+- `Particle.process()` is also called during any delay() of at least 1 second.
 - If the user loop blocks for more than about 20 seconds, the connection to the Cloud will be lost.
-To prevent this from happening, the user can call `Spark.process()` manually.
+To prevent this from happening, the user can call `Particle.process()` manually.
 - If the connection to the Cloud is ever lost, the device will automatically attempt to reconnect.
 This re-connection will block from a few milliseconds up to 8 seconds.
 - `SYSTEM_MODE(AUTOMATIC)` does not need to be called, because it is the default state; however the user can invoke this method to make the mode explicit.

-In automatic mode, the user can still call `Spark.disconnect()` to disconnect from the Cloud, but is then responsible for re-connecting to the Cloud by calling `Spark.connect()`.
+In automatic mode, the user can still call `Particle.disconnect()` to disconnect from the Cloud, but is then responsible for re-connecting to the Cloud by calling `Particle.connect()`.

 ### Semi-automatic mode